aclark4life/parse2plone/README.txt

 * Transmogrifier and friends appear to be "developer's tools", while the author wants ``Parse2Plone`` to be an "end user's tool".

+* ``parse2plone`` in addition to its primary role as a content importer, is intended to serve as an educational tool; both for the author and consumer.
+  Python coding best practices and how to script tasks in Plone are the aim.
+  Forking and pull requests are encouraged.

 If you are a developer looking to create repeatable migrations, you probably want to be using ``collective.transmogrifier``.
 If you are an end user that just wants to see your static website in Plone, then you might want to give ``Parse2Plone`` a try.